Updated April 8, 2020

 By Taylor McCaffrey LLP’s Labour and Employment Lawyers*

+The COVID-19 pandemic has touched all of us.
 We are regularly being reminded of the importance of social distancing and no doubt know someone who is self-isolating due to travel, who has begun working remotely, or has been impacted by a business that has recently closed in an effort to help “flatten the curve”.
-If you have not already done so, Employers must immediately begin taking proactive steps to examine their workplace readiness for COVID-19, in an effort to minimize the impact of an outbreak on their businesses and ensure employee health and safety.
-It is important to recognize that in the event of a widespread COVID-19 outbreak in Canada, an employer’s responsibilities under occupational health and safety, employment standards, and human rights legislation will continue as they would with any other illness impacting employees.
+If you have not already done so, employers must immediately begin taking proactive steps to examine their workplace readiness for COVID-19, in an effort to minimize the impact of an outbreak on their businesses and ensure employee health and safety.
+It is important to recognize that notwithstanding the declaration of a pandemic or even a state of emergency by governments, an employer’s responsibilities under occupational health and safety, employment standards, and human rights legislation continue to apply, though they may change due to the current state of affairs, often at an extremely rapid pace.

 The following is intended to provide general guidance to employers to assist them in addressing the potential impacts of COVID-19 in the workplace, and to provide answers to many frequently asked questions our lawyers are seeing in the context of pandemic planning and the COVID-19 outbreak.
 It is not exhaustive of all possible legal rights or remedies.
-In addition, laws may change over time and should be interpreted only in the context of particular circumstances, such that this article is not intended to be relied upon or taken as legal advice or opinion.
+In addition, the laws may change over time and should be interpreted only in the context of particular circumstances.
 Finally, all should appreciate that this is a fluid situation and the circumstances of this virus are changing daily, if not hourly.
+As such, this article is not intended to be relied upon or taken as legal advice or opinion, and the date of publication should be noted as it relates to the timeliness of the information provided.
 For specific issues and questions related to your own workplace circumstances, please contact one of our labour and employment lawyers directly.

 Can an employer restrict travel?

-The Government of Canada has now announced travel restrictions with respect to all non-essential personal travel outside of Canada, including the closure of the Canada-US Border.
-Based on these advisories, it is recommended employers restrict all international business travel unless it is deemed absolutely essential.
-While there have yet to be any governmental restrictions imposed on inter-provincial domestic travel, employers may nonetheless see fit to restrict non-essential domestic business travel as well.
+The Government of Canada has now announced significant travel restrictions with respect to all non-essential personal travel outside of Canada, including the closure of the Canada-US Border.
+Further, many provinces have also discouraged and limited non-essential inter-provincial travel.
+Based on these advisories, it is recommended employers restrict all international and inter-provincial business travel unless it is deemed absolutely essential.

 Generally speaking, an employer cannot restrict what an employee does on their own personal time, and therefore, cannot restrict an employee from traveling outside of Canada despite the Government directive, nor can an employer restrict domestic personal travel.
-However, should employees travel internationally for personal reasons, employers can suggest that they follow Government of Canada Travel Advisories, and that there are risks that they may not be permitted to return to Canada if they fall ill while abroad.
-Employees should also be reminded that the spread and location of COVID-19 is changing daily.
+However, should employees travel internationally or domestically for personal reasons, employers can suggest that they follow Government of Canada Travel Advisories, and that there are risks that they may not be permitted to return to Canada if they fall ill while abroad.
 Further, employees who do travel should be advised that their ability to return to the workplace will be assessed upon their return to Canada, and that prior to an employee returning to work, they will have to ensure that they have no symptoms of illness.
+Any government orders with respect to quarantine periods for travelers will also apply, and may therefore impact an employee’s ability to return to the workplace.

-Employers should be taking steps now to develop a plan and communicate to employees that their employment and pay may be impacted by a requirement to self-isolate, or any other delay that may result in an extended leave from the workplace, such as the quarantines we have seen with cruise ship travelers.
-For example, if an employee still elects to travel to an affected area for a vacation that was scheduled prior to the COVID-19 outbreak, despite travel advisories recommending otherwise, it would be appropriate for the employer inform the employee in advance of their departure that a self-isolation period post-vacation may be mandatory, and ensure the employee is aware of whether that period of time away from work would be unpaid.
+Employers should be taking steps now to develop a plan and communicate to employees that their employment and pay may be impacted by a requirement to self-isolate, or any other delay that may result in an extended leave from the workplace.
+For example, if an employee still elects to travel to an affected area, despite travel advisories recommending otherwise, it would be appropriate for the employer inform the employee in advance of their departure that a self-isolation period post-vacation will be mandatory, and ensure the employee is aware of whether that period of time away from work would be unpaid.
 This allows the employee to understand the potential workplace consequences if they chose to continue with their personal travel plans.

 Can an employer stop employees who travelled in an area affected by COVID-19 (or who otherwise thinks they have been exposed) from returning to work, even if they are not ill?

-The current guidance from PHAC is that anyone who has travelled internationally should self-isolate for 14 days, even in cases where they are not exhibiting any symptoms.
+As of March 25, pursuant to an Emergency Order under the federal Quarantine Act, any person entering Canada by air, sea or land is required by law to self-isolate for 14 days whether or not they have symptoms of COVID-19.
 Outside of travel, it would depend on the reason why the employee thinks they have been exposed, as well as the nature of the workplace and the risk associated with potential COVID-19 exposure in that workplace as to whether an employee may be asked to self-isolate.
 Further guidance in this regard should be obtained from local health authorities.

 Whether an employee is paid for any self-isolation must be assessed on a case-by-case basis.
 There may be circumstances where requesting an employee stay off work without pay will be reasonable.
 It is important to note that where the employer requested the employee travel to an affected area, there is a strong argument that the employer has an obligation to pay the employee for any absence resulting from that travel.